TheRealMattDunn/mattdunn.info/content/notes/Kubernetes Operator Pattern.md

 - Method for packaging, deploying and managing [Kubernetes](notes/Kubernetes.md) applications
 	- i.e., an application that runs in Kubernetes and is managed by the Kubernetes API
 - Uses CRDs to manage applications and components
-- Operators follow Kubernetes principles—e.g., control loop ([Controllers](notes/Kubernetes%20Controllers.md))
+- Operators follow Kubernetes principles—e.g. control loop ([Controllers](notes/Kubernetes%20Controllers.md))
 - Links Controllers to one or more CRDs

 ## Examples